jkaho/readme-generator/README.md

 - [Tests](#Tests)
 - [Questions](#Questions)
 ## Installation
-Install here
+Install by following these instructions.
 ## Usage
-Use here
+Use by doing this.
 ## Contributing
-Contribute here
+Contribute by doing this.\n1.
+Step one.\n2.Step two.
 ## Tests
-Test here
+Test here.
 ## License
 This application is covered under the GNU GPLv3 license.
 License link: [GNU GPLv3](https://www.gnu.org/licenses/gpl-3.0)
 ## Questions
-My GitHub Profile: [jkaho](https://github.com/jkaho)

-If you have any further questions, please email me at [jkaho@github.com](mailto:jkaho@github.com).
+My GitHub Profile: [jkaho](https://github.com/jkaho) If you have any further questions, please email me at [j.h_7@yahoo.com](mailto:j.h_7@yahoo.com).